Bridgestone Blizzak LM005

 Strengths

-- Outstanding wet grip and wet braking (including heavy rain/aquaplaning resistance)
+- Excellent wet grip and wet braking (strong confidence in rain/aquaplaning resistance)

 - Predictable

-- Progressive handling at the limit and stable road manners
+- Progressive handling and stability (good control at the limit for a winter tire)

-- Good dry grip/response for a winter tire
+- Good dry-road competence for a winter tire

 Areas for Improvement

-- Noise can increase over time (humming/whining at certain speeds
+- Noise increases over time (humming/whining/droning at certain speeds)

 Top 3 Bridgestone Blizzak LM005 Reviews